zenml-io/mlstacks/docs/book/reference/analytics.md

 MLStacks uses [Segment](https://segment.com/) as the data aggregation library for all our analytics.
 The entire code is entirely visible and can be seen at [client.py](https://github.com/zenml-io/mlstacks/blob/main/src/mlstacks/analytics/client.py).
-The main work is done in the `track(...)` method that triggers a Segment Analytics Track event, which runs on a separate background thread from the main thread.

 None of the data sent can identify you individually but allows us to understand how MLStacks is being used holistically.